artefactual/atom-docs/user-manual/import-export/csv-import.rst

 lower-level file descriptions.
 However, using both *parentID* and *qubitParentSlug* in the same row will cause an error.

-Both methods of establishing hierarchical relationships is described below.
+Both methods of establishing hierarchical relationships are described below.

 LegacyID and parentID
 ^^^^^^^^^^^^^^^^^^^^^